About MONA’s Faro Tapas Bar

 The wine didn’t sway or ripple whatsoever!

-Rebeccah, the psychic medium, picks up on my moving glass at Faro Tapas Bar and tells me who is behind it!
+A medium at Hobart Psychic Expo picks up on moving glass at Faro Tapas Bar

 On Sunday 7th January 2018, Jim and I decided to visit the Hobart Psychic Expo at Best Western Hotel for something different to do.
 I had wanted to visit a medium for fun in Daylesford a while ago, but we hadn’t gotten around to doing so.